RandallDavis/roll20-areaMapper/README.md

 # roll20-areaMapper

 This is an open source script that's used on the Roll20 API platform (https://roll20.net), which is a site that hosts online table-top games.
-Roll20 provides some powerful features that are extremely laborous to use, so this script aims to automate and improve on what would otherwise be possible.
+Roll20 provides some powerful features that are extremely laborious to use, so this script aims to automate and improve on what would otherwise be possible.

 A fundamental aspect of this is the use of the drawing tool as a primary mode for receiving user input.
 This approach required several polygon graph algorithms, which were both enticing and rewarding to solve.